Ietu/WordFinder/README.md

 Can search for single number length words, use a range eg. 4-6 or leave empty to show all lengths.

-Currently a bit slow with more than 300 words
+Currently a bit slow when output is more than 300 words because of fetching the definitions.

 TODO: Multiprocessing for over 300 words.